Responsibilities of the Vice President for Academic Affairs in Speech-Language Pathology

 Description of Office

-The Vice President for Academic Affairs in Speech-Language Pathology is charged with:
+The Vice President for Academic Affairs in Speech-Language Pathology is

 - Identifying issues and

 - Initiating appropriate

 recommendations for actions to advance undergraduate and graduate education in

 and practices of speech-language pathology into undergraduate and graduate

 - Recruiting individuals into the

 study of human communication sciences and disorders and actively seeking

 - Serving as the Board liaison and